Supply Chain Issues: 'There Really Are Problems Everywhere,' Even For Small Companies

 Where Are The Problems?

 Around 90 percent of goods produced travel across an ocean to reach a consumer.
-For a magnetic finger puppet, destined to be displayed on your neighbor’s refrigerator, that trip begins at a manufacturing plant in China alongside thousands of other little finger puppets.
+For a magnetic finger puppet, destined for display on your neighbor’s refrigerator, that trip begins at a manufacturing plant in China, alongside thousands of other little finger puppets.

 And that manufacturing plant is likely experiencing problems.
 According to Bartow, “it can start at the factory overseas, rising costs of goods, an increase in electric fees on the Chinese power grid particularly, COVID cases shutting down warehouses, while they do cleanings.
 Keeping distance on the manufacturing floor has created delays there.”